xenoscopic/go-keytar/README.md

 ## Dependencies

 On all platforms, you'll need a Go installation that supports cgo compilation.
-On Windows, this means you'll need Mingw-w64, because Mingw doesn't support the Windows Credential Vault API, and even if it did, doesn't support 64-bit compilation.
-On other platforms, Go should just use the system compiler for cgo compilation.
+On Windows, this means that you'll need Mingw-w64, because Mingw doesn't support the Windows Credential Vault API and, even if it did, it doesn't support 64-bit compilation.
+On other platforms Go should just use the system compiler for cgo compilation.

-On Windows and OS X, all other library dependencies are met by the system.
+On Windows and OS X all other library dependencies are met by the system.

-On Linux, you need to ensure that the GNOME Keyring development package is installed.
+On Linux you need to ensure that the GNOME Keyring development package is installed.
 On Ubuntu systems, do:

     sudo apt-get install libgnome-keyring-dev